Chulyms

-The Chulyms, also Chulym Tatars (self-designation: Татарлар, Tatarlar), are a Turkic people in the Tomsk Oblast and Krasnoyarsk Krai in Russia.
-According to the 2002 census, there were 656 Chulyms in Russia.
+The Chulyms, also Chulym Tatars or Tom Karagas (self-designation: Татарлар, Tatarlar), are a Turkic people in the Tomsk Oblast and Krasnoyarsk Krai in Russia.
+In 2021, there were 382 Chulyms in Russia.

 History

 The Chulym Tatars first came to the Chulym River when they were driven from their homes in the Sibir Khanate by the forces of Ermak Timofeevich.
 They used to live along the middle and lower reaches of the Chulym River (tributary of the Ob River).
 The Russians used to call them the Chulymian Tatars.
 The Chulyms appeared in the 16th century as a result of mixing of some of the Turkic groups, who had migrated to the East after the fall of the Khanate of Sibir, partially Teleuts, Yenisei Kyrgyz and groups of Tobolsk Tatars.

 During the 16th century, the Russian conquered the Chulyms and their newly settled land.
 In 1720, the Chulyms were forcefully converted to Christianity.
 In the early 19th century, the Chulyms were mandated by an edict from the Russian authorities to increase their productivity which further disenfranchised them as they were already burdened with heavy taxation.
 Under Soviet rule, the Chulyms were collectivized and forced to adopt a sedentary lifestyle.
 The ideologies of the Soviet government were also imposed upon the Chulyms and their culture.
 Most of the Chulyms' descendants blended with the Khakas and Russians.